AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 ![Edit entry](assets/noua-1.png)

-Here we are adding the `addChildNodes` privilege for **dam-users** on the given path.
+Here the `addChildNodes` privilege is added for **dam-users** on the given path.

 ![Add privilege](assets/image2019-3-21_0-45-35.png)

-Changes can be saved by clicking the **Save** button on top right, and the changes will reflect in the new permissions for **dam-users** as shown below:
+Changes can be saved by clicking the **Save** button on top right, and the changes are reflected in the new permissions for **dam-users** as shown below:

 ![Save changes](assets/zece-1.png)